Road Debris – Who Pays for Your Damages?

-A colleague of mine was hauling one of those large plastic toddler playhouses in the back of her truck recently, when suddenly the roof of the house blew off right onto the roadway, causing traffic behind her to swerve into other lanes to avoid crashing into the roof.
-She pulled over and retrieved the runaway roof, thankfully avoiding injury to herself or other drivers.
+A colleague of mine was driving down I-40 behind a truck that was hauling one of those large plastic toddler playhouses in the back recently, when suddenly the roof of the house blew off right onto the highway, causing traffic to swerve into other lanes to avoid crashing into the roof.
+Thankfully, everyone was alert, and no one was hurt.

 The incident prompted a conversation about injuries and accidents from escaping debris.
 Who is responsible?
 What role does insurance play?
-And just what would have been the legal consequences to my colleague if that roof had caused an accident and injury in North Carolina?
-Points on her license?
+And what would have been the legal consequences to the driver of the truck if the playhouse roof had caused an accident and injury in North Carolina?
+Points on their license?
 A fine?
 Traffic court?
 Jail?

 Road Debris Causes Numerous Crashes Says AAA